 Abusing your position or authority for self gain outside of the duties of your station.

-Forcibly sacrificing someone’s life for your own gain, or letting someone die to save yourself.
+Sacrificing someone’s life for your own gain, or letting someone die for the benefits it brings.

 Taking without asking when it will go unnoticed or unmissed.
 Not giving to those who ask when it is within your means.